1944 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1944-D Half Dollar Value

-The 1944-D Half Dollar from the Denver Mint with a mintage of 9,769,000 pieces.
-It is between the Philadelphia Mint and the San Francisco Mint, and although slightly scarce, it is not extremely rare.
+The 1944-D Half Dollar from the Denver Mint had a mintage of 9,769,000 pieces.
+It falls between the Philadelphia Mint and the San Francisco Mint in terms of output, and although slightly scarcer than the Philadelphia strike, it is not extremely rare.

-A single example graded MS 68 sells for approximately $57,600 at auction.
-The scarcity of high-grade versions and their generally high strike quality make the 1944-D an attractive option for collectors seeking premium wartime coins.
+A single example graded MS68 achieved $57,600 at Stack’s Bowers on June 16, 2021 — the auction record for this issue.
+The scarcity of high-grade versions and their generally superior strike quality make the 1944-D an attractive option for collectors seeking premium wartime coins.

 1944-D Half Dollar Price/Grade Chart